All living things need water.

 My last piece of advice is to simply always be alert and aware of what’s going on with your chinchilla.

 You should have a diligent cleaning schedule for your chinchilla’s cage.

 This is a great time to ensure you aren’t only cleaning the cage but also ensuring that you are double checking water supplies, cleaning the water bottles, and providing fresh water.

-At the end of the day, water is vital and needs to be always offered to your chinchilla in unlimited supplies.
+At the end of the day, water is vital and you need to always make it available to your chinchilla in unlimited supply.

-Doing so ensures your chinchilla is getting clean, bacteria-free water and will have the next 15-20 years to share a special bond with you.
+Doing so ensures your chinchilla is getting clean, bacteria-free water and will live a long life.
+You’ll have the next 15 to 20 years to share a special bond with your little furry friend.

 Chili and I wish you the best of luck with your new journey.

 As always, Chili and I appreciate you stopping by and reading.

 We also always encourage you to share any feedback that can help new chinchilla owners provide the best care possible.

 What else do you think was left out of this post?